europace/kex-market-engine-api/README.md

 #### Response

 The response will be expected as JSON within the response body.

-In general a response with a complete offer and HTTP status code **200 SUCCESS** is expected.
+Generally - no matter if the offer is `MACHBAR` or `NICHT_MACHBAR` - a response with a **complete** offer and HTTP status code **200 SUCCESS** is expected.
 If the offer is `MACHBAR`, at least one document is expected.
 In case of a technical error a response with HTTP status code **500** is expected.
-The response must not contain an offer, but should give an indication of the cause of the error as <code>supportMeldung</code>.
+The response does not need to contain an offer, but should give an indication of the cause of the error as <code>
+supportMeldung</code>.

 ##### Handling incomplete requests